spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-the-shipment-customer-account-management-feature.md

 {% endinfo_block %}

-2. (Optional) For a multi-shipment, adjust the `CheckoutPage` module by following these steps:
+2. Optional: For a multi-shipment, adjust the `CheckoutPage` module by following these steps:
     1. To the `address` view, add the `multiple-shipment-toggler` molecule:

          ```twig